Alvinna/AAA/content/campaign1.md

 ## Mission ???
-Whitaker will ask the crew to help lower tensions by investigating and interceding with illegal experiments done by rogue NovaLife scientists They will receive a transmission from Whitaker at the end of mission - Galatea spoofed his transponder to give them a fake mission and Whitaker thinks they've turned, disavows them Galatea will turn off their transponder free of charge as
+Whitaker will ask the crew to help lower tensions by investigating and interceding with illegal experiments done by rogue NovaLife scientists, and will tell them to capture or kill Dr. Padmasri Leone.
+They will receive a transmission from Whitaker at the end of mission - Galatea spoofed his transponder to give them a fake mission and Whitaker thinks they've turned, disavows them Galatea will turn off their transponder free of charge as